 KishoriAmonkar6 --> _scale(todi_ka_4,0) 28/100 {29/100,ma#4}{40/100,dhak4}{63/100,ni4 sa5 ni4}{122/100,dhak4}{64/100,pa4}{83/100,ma#4}{44/100,pa4}{79/100,dhak4}

-Pitch accuracy is no surprise in performances by Kishori Amonkar.
-With a strong awareness of “shruti-s”, she would sit on the stage plucking her swara mandal carefully tuned for each raga.
+Pitch accuracy is no surprise in Kishori Amonkar's performances.
+With a keen awareness of "shruti-s", she would sit on the stage and pluck her swara mandal, carefully tuned for each raga.

 A test with the rudra veena